PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 \subsection{Fruit Counting}

-Based on the techniques and data outlined in Sec.~\ref{sec:setupFruit} we evaluate the performance of fruit tracking ``in the wild''.
-This evaluation utilises Mask-RCNN for instance based segmentation and a version of the tracker in~\cite{halstead2018fruit}.
-In order to perform these evaluations a number of hyper-parameters are required for the tracker.
+Based on the techniques and data outlined in Sec.~\ref{sec:setupFruit} we evaluate a Mask-RCNN instance based segmentation network, due to its good performance on ``in the wild'' scenarios \cite{halstead2020fruit}.
+We also implement a version of the IoU-based fruit tracker in~\cite{halstead2018fruit}, to count fruit instances in a scene.

-The start and stop zones for the tracker were selected in accordance with the research carried out in~\cite{halstead2018fruit}.
-As PATHoBot's motion is faster a sweet pepper stays in the scene for only approx.~${40}$ frames at a depth of ${0.5m}$.
-Meaning, after the start and stop zones are accounted for only~$\sim{20}$ legitimate frames for detection exist.
-Based on this information we halve the number of allowed miss detection frames in~\cite{halstead2018fruit} to ten.
-Finally, to ensure we filter detections from other rows, we select a depth filter threshold (see eq.~\ref{ec:depthTh}) of $0.5$ based on visual inspection of the results.
+The tracking-via-detection approach outlined in~\cite{halstead2018fruit} exploits the accuracy of the detection routine (Faster-RCNN in this case) for track objects in consecutive frames.
+We perform the same task, but replace bounding-box tracking with instance-based segmentation tracking (using Mask-RCNN).
+Initially, we ensure sweet pepper are completely visible in the frame, creating a ``tracking region''.
+Segmentation outputs within this ``tracking region'' are either stored as new tracklets or assigned to an existing tracklet using an IoU metric.
+To remove spurious detections, only tracklets with at least 10 assigned frames (using the IoU metric) are retained; more details can be found in~\cite{halstead2018fruit}.
+Finally, to ensure we filter detections from other rows, we set a depth filter threshold (see eq.~\ref{ec:depthTh}) of $0.5$m based on visually inspecting results.

+The segmentation stage takes $0.07$s (approx. $14$fps) to run on a robot computer, making it near real-time.
+However, the tracking stage takes $0.96$s since it is a proof-of-concept and its optimization is out of the scope of this work.

-Fig.~\ref{fig:cntMetrics} provides an overview of the performance of all the experiments.
+Fig.~\ref{fig:cntMetrics} provides an overview of the performance of all the experiments, run on $120s$ long excerpts ($1800$ frames) of each sequence.
 Generally, we see improved accuracy through the three systems where \textbf{bl} performs the worst and the filtered re-projection (\textbf{df}) outperforms the other two.
 This improved performance can be seen in Fig.~\ref{fig:cntMetrics} and we attribute this improved performance to both filtering and re-projection; only relevant fruit are detected and tracklet IoU is improved.
 This can be seen by investigating the performance of re-projection (\textbf{rp}) on its own.
 In the Fruit Count plot of Fig.~\ref{fig:cntMetrics} it can be seen that \textbf{rp} has a consistently higher estimate of the number of fruit (across all IoUs) when compared to \textbf{df}.
 We believe that this is because \textbf{rp} tracks sweet pepper from other rows, inflating the overall count of this system.